1. Here's how

 To speed up the import process, we recommend the following steps:

-1.1: Hide surfaces that are unimportant in your 3D/CAD software before importing the model in Lumion.
+1.1: Hide surfaces or objects that are unimportant for your visualization in your 3D/CAD software before importing the model in Lumion.

 1.2: Export the model via LiveSync rather than via .DAE format as it is faster and requires fewer resources.

 1.3: Consider splitting up the model in several parts and import them as separate models in Lumion.